 Kanawha, Nicholas and Greenbrier Counties, in particular, have tremendous damage.
 All these are within the territory of the Virlina District.

-We will receive an offering for the flood victims from our Virlina District congregations.
-There is no specific date recommended, but we urge that congregations receiving this offering do so soon.
+We continue to receive offerings for the flood victims in West Virginia.
 Please send all funds to the Virlina District Resource Center, 3402 Plantation Road, NE, Roanoke, VA 24012.
 Mark the memo line as follows: Acct #33506 - West Virginia Flooding.
-Thus far, we have received $3,200.
+As of August 13, $38,851.50 from 42 congregations in Virlina and eight in West Marva has been received.
+The majority of this, $30,000.00, has been distributed through our ecumenical channels.

 At this time we have been requested not to send "things" until material goods are requested.
 There is no current need for supplies of any kind.
 It would be helpful, however, to prepare "cleanup buckets" for future distribution.